 For projects undertaking scoping, the final endorsed scoping report is intended to act as the project-specific terms of reference.
 In these cases, the scoping report will set out the required studies, modelling, impact assessment methods, mitigation and management methods, and engagement approach.

 Yes, co-regulators will be involved in the scoping process.
-The relevant agency will be present at the kick-off meeting if the screening process identifies a potential impact within their area of expertise.
+The relevant agency will be present at the kick-off meeting if the preliminary impact assessment identifies a potential impact within their area of expertise.

 DEM is developing and updating MOUs with our co-regulators to ensure that working arrangements are relevant and incorporate the scoping process.

-As part of the screening stage, proponents will develop a description of the environment based on the outcomes of a comprehensive desk-top review.
-In most instances (although not all), it will be possible to gather enough desk-top data to determine whether a project is likely to require referral under the Commonwealth administered EPBC Act.
+As part of the preliminary impact assessment, proponents will develop a description of the environment based on the outcomes of a comprehensive desk-top review.
+In most instances (although not all), it will be possible to gather enough desk-top data to determine whether a project is likely to require referral under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-At the kick-off meeting, there will be consideration of whether the data gathered to inform the description of the environment is robust enough to inform the preliminary identification of potential impacts – including whether there has been sufficient consideration of whether the project might trigger EPBC Act requirements.
+At the preliminary impact assessment meeting, there will be consideration of whether the data gathered to inform the description of the environment is robust enough to inform the preliminary identification of potential impacts – including whether there has been sufficient consideration of whether the project might trigger EPBC Act requirements.

 Engaging with stakeholders early in the process provides valuable information for applicants to better understand the potential impacts of their project and assist in determining the significance of these impacts.
 It also informs the ongoing refinement of the project’s engagement plan and demonstration of how feedback received during engagement has been considered in the project’s development.